sphenlee/waterwheel/ROADMAP.md

 Features
 --------

-* [ ] show task logs in the web UI
+* [x] show task logs in the web UI
-    * need to decide if waterwheel is going to be opinionated about the logging server (currently Vector, but should be compatible with FluentD too)
+    * logs are stored in Redis streams and sent to the UI over a websocket
+    * (currently only implemented for Docker workers)
-    * [ ] display logs after job completion
+    * [x] display logs after job completion
-    * [ ] tail logs of a running job
+    * [x] tail logs of a running job
 * [x] overview interface to show recent job runs (like the box view of Airflow but less ugly)
     * plenty more improvements to be made here
 * [ ] APIs for activating tasks based on query criteria (eg. past/future)